Shippable/docs/sources/deploy/vm-basic.md

 ## Configuration

-They are two configuration files that are needed to achieve this usecase -
+The configuration for this Assembly Line is in the [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file at the root of the repository -

-* Resources (grey boxes) are defined in your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
-Please find an overview of resources [here](/platform/workflow/resource/overview/).
+* [Resources](/platform/workflow/resource/overview/) (grey boxes) are defined in the `resources` section of the`shippable.yml` file.

-* Jobs (green boxes) are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
-Please find an overview of jobs [here](/platform/workflow/job/overview/).
+* [Jobs](/platform/workflow/job/overview/) (green boxes) are defined in the `jobs` section of the`shippable.yml` file.

-These files should be committed to your source control.
+This file should be committed to your source control.
 Step 6 of the workflow below will describe how to add the config to Shippable.

 ## Prerequisites for VMs